corrode/corrode.github.io/content/drafts/async/index.md

 If `read_contents` was part of a public API, it could be used by both async and sync callers and you would not be forced to initialize a runtime to use it.

+Async Rust is likely more memory-efficient than threads, at the cost of complexity and worse ergonomics.
-If the function were _async_ however and you called it outside of a runtime, the code would compile, but not do anything at runtime.
+As an example, if the function were _async_ and you called it outside of a runtime, the code would compile, but not do anything at runtime.
 Futures are _lazy_ and only run when being polled.
 This is a common footgun for newcomers.